 Again, withdrawal fees are dependent on the exchange in question, but many exchanges do not charge for withdrawals, so it’s better to seek these out.

 Safely storing Bitcoin involves using online wallets, which are essentially forms of physical software designed to keep the coin and other cryptocurrencies safe from theft.

 A web wallet is built into broker and exchange platforms.
-This is a convenient way of storing Bitcoin but does also involve a few inherent risks.
+This is a convenient way of storing BTC but does also involve a few inherent risks.
 It is not inconceivable that an exchange could be hacked, and some cryptocurrency exchanges have gone out of business.
 So this has to be factored into any decision.

 Mobile wallets are designed to be used on mobile devices and have grown with the popularity of mobile platforms.
 These offer better security than exchanges, due to the layers of security built into modern mobile devices.
 However, they can also be vulnerable if another person gains access to your mobile device.
-Popular mobile Bitcoin wallets include Samourai Wallet, Mycelium, Airbitz, Edge and Abra.
+Popular mobile wallets include Samourai Wallet, Mycelium, Airbitz, Edge and Abra.

 Desktop wallets are held on desktop computers, and as such are considered less convenient than their mobile equivalents.
 But they are also preferable, owing to the fact that they are significantly more secure.
 A range of security enhancements can be installed into desktop wallets, providing almost uncrackable protocols, such as 2FA.
 Desktop wallet options include Exodus, Electrium and Armory.